kraemer-lab/GRAPEVNE/docs/index.md

 The grapevine is a symbol of growth, development, and productivity, highlighting the software's ability to help users grow and develop their analytical pipelines.
-It was originally focussed on solving phylogenetic problems, but has developed to support broad range of use-cases.
+It was originally focussed on solving phylogenetic problems, but has developed to support a broad range of use-cases.

 **GRAPEVNE is currently a prototype and is subject to major revisions**